Corey Bailey

 If, you suspect that layer-to-layer adhesion is present, STOP and consult a

 professional.
-Solving the layer-to-layer adhesion can be tricky and remediation is
+Solving layer-to-layer adhesion can be tricky and remediation is

 best done by someone who knows how to deal with the problem.
-Often, baking
+Sometimes,

-(done properly) is the answer.
-If any of the oxide has come off and stuck to the
+baking (done properly) is the answer.
+If any of the oxide has come off and stuck

-back of the adjacent layer, it's “game over” for that section of audio tape.
+to the back of the adjacent layer, it's ‘game over’ for that section of audio tape.

 Once leader is attached to the outer edge of the tape, with the tape threaded up,